-Students who are prevented by unavoidable disruption

-from completing any of the work required to complete a unit should report the circumstances in writing (supported by a Professional Authority Form or other proper evidence) to the Registrar's Office.
+Students who are prevented by unavoidable disruption from completing any of the work required to complete a unit should report the circumstances in writing (supported by a Professional Authority Form or other proper evidence) to the Academic Registrar's Office.
 The information supplied will then be referred to the Dean of the Division in which the unit is offered, to take into account when assessing the student's performance (see Rule 7 of the Bachelor Degree Rules).
-Where students were prevented by unavoidable disruption from attending an examination or prior to or during an examination were affected by unavoidable disruption which they believe prejudiced their performance, they should report the circumstances in writing to the Registrar's Office.
-The report (supported by an original Professional Authority Form or other proper evidence) should reach the Academic Program Section of the Registrar's Office by no later than five days after the date of the examination for the unit, and in any case not later than the day following the final day of the examination period.
+Where students were prevented by unavoidable disruption from attending an examination or prior to or during an examination were affected by unavoidable disruption which they believe prejudiced their performance, they should report the circumstances in writing to the Academic Registrar's Office.
+The report (supported by an original Professional Authority Form or other proper evidence) should reach the Academic Program Section of the Academic Registrar's Office by no later than five days after the date of the examination for the unit, and in any case not later than the day following the final day of the examination period.
+Requests for special consideration in Vacation or Summer Course Program units must be lodged within two working days after the date of the examination for the unit or the date of the submission of the final assignment/take home examination.
 The information supplied will then be referred to the Dean of the Division in which the unit is offered who may, after considering the information, recommend that Academic Senate grant a special examination.